pzivich/zEpid/docs/Causal.rst

 `Keil AP et al 2018 <https://www.ncbi.nlm.nih.gov/pubmed/29394330>`_

-The doubly robust estimator described by `Funk MJ et al. 2011 <https://www.ncbi.nlm.nih.gov/pubmed/21385832>`_ is implemented in *zEpid* through the ``SimpleDoubleRobust`` class.
+The AIPW doubly robust estimator described by `Funk MJ et al. 2011 <https://www.ncbi.nlm.nih.gov/pubmed/21385832>`_ is implemented in *zEpid* through the ``AIPW`` class.
 This is referred to as simple, since it does *not* handle missing data or other complex issues.
 Additionally, it only handles a binary exposure and binary outcome.

-To obtain the double robust estimate, we first do all our background data preparation, then initialize the ``SimpleDoubleRobust`` with the pandas dataframe, exposure column name, and outcome column name.
+To obtain the double robust estimate, we first do all our background data preparation, then initialize the ``AIPW`` with the pandas dataframe, exposure column name, and outcome column name.

 .. code:: python

   import zepid as ze
-  from zepid.causal.doublyrobust import SimpleDoubleRobust df = ze.load_sample_data(timevary=False)
+  from zepid.causal.doublyrobust import AIPW df = ze.load_sample_data(timevary=False)
   df[['cd4_rs1','cd4_rs2']] = ze.spline(df,'cd40',n_knots=3,term=2,restricted=True)
   df[['age_rs1','age_rs2']] = ze.spline(df,'age0',n_knots=3,term=2,restricted=True)

-  sdr = SimpleDoubleRobust(df,exposure='art',outcome='dead')
+  sdr = AIPW(df,exposure='art',outcome='dead')

 After initialized, we need to fit an exposure model and an outcome model, as such